quantmind/lux/docs/source/tutorials/extensions.rst

             ...

-Probably, the :meth:`Extension.middleware` is the single most important method an extensions can override.
-It is called once only by the :class:`App` serving the web site, and it must return an iterable over WSGI_ middleware or ``None``.
+Probably, the :meth:`.Extension.middleware` is the most important method an extensions can override.
+It is called once only by the :class:`.App` serving the web site, and it must return an iterable over WSGI_ middleware or ``None``.
 It is also a chance to perform custom initialisation of the extensions.